ipfs-inactive/RFC/README.md

     design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received.
   - Submit a pull request.
-As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
+As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to respond to feedback and possibly revise the proposal.

 ### Status: Review